-(a) if the decision has not been made or the process has not been undertaken by the decision-maker- (i) make the decision or undertake the process; or . , send back the decision or process, with or without conditions, to the decision-maker under the relevant law for the decision or process; or (iii) decide aspects of the decision and send back undecided aspects of the decision, with or without conditions, to the decision-maker under the relevant law for the decision; or (b) otherwise- (i) confirm or amend the decision; or (ii) cancel the decision and substitute a new decision.
-(2) pres acting under subsection (1), the authority may, for the escribed decision, impose conditions it considers necessary desirable having regard to- (a) ature of the declared project, or development in the nstruction area, to which the decision relates; and (b) the matters mentioned in section $54(1)(c)$ the authority considered for the decision.
-(3) If the authority receives a recommendation under section $53(4)$ to impose a condition in relation to the prescribed decision, the authority must impose the condition unless the Minister directs otherwise.
-(4) For a condition imposed under this section, the authority may nominate an entity that is to have jurisdiction, under the relevant law for the prescribed decision, for the condition.
-(5) An e An entity may be nominated for 1 or more of the conditions.
-(6) If the authority nominates an entity under subsection (4), the authority must give each of the following notice of the nomination-
+- (1) After making an assessment about the prescribed decision or prescribed process, the authority may- - (a) if the decision has not been made or the process has not been undertaken by the decision-maker- - (i) make the decision or undertake the process; or - send back the decision or process, with or without conditions, to the decision-maker under the relevant law for the decision or process; or - (iii) decide aspects of the decision and send back undecided aspects of the decision, with or without conditions, to the decision-maker under the relevant law for the decision; or - (b) otherwise- - (i) confirm or amend the decision; or - (ii) cancel the decision and substitute a new decision. - (2) In acting under subsection (1), the authority may, for the prescribed decision, impose conditions it considers necessary or desirable having regard to- - (a) the nature of the declared project, or development in the reconstruction area, to which the decision relates; and

-(a) the entity;

-- (b) the decision-maker and the applicant for the prescribed decision. - (7) Subject to this subdivision, the relevant law for the prescribed decision or process applies to the making of the authority's decision under this section.
+- (b) the matters mentioned in section 54(1)(c) the authority considered for the decision. - (3) If the authority receives a recommendation under section 53(4) to impose a condition in relation to the prescribed decision, the authority must impose the condition unless the Minister directs otherwise. - (4) For a condition imposed under this section, the authority may nominate an entity that is to have jurisdiction, under the relevant law for the prescribed decision, for the condition. - (5) An entity may be nominated for 1 or more of the conditions. - (6) If the authority nominates an entity under subsection (4), the authority must give each of the following notice of the nomination- - (a) the entity; - (b) the decision-maker and the applicant for the prescribed decision. - (7) Subject to this subdivision, the relevant law for the prescribed decision or process applies to the making of the authority's decision under this section.